Code-Institute-Submissions/milestone-project-90/README.md

 ### Gallery page

-This page shows an example Playstation 3 console teardown and presents it nice Fancybox3 gallery.
+This page shows an example Playstation 3 console teardown and presents it in nice Fancybox3 gallery.

 ![Gallery](assets/readmeimages/gallery.jpg)